 1. Improved autofocus

-However, the Nikon Z50 has made improvements since its launch thanks to firmware updates, which delivered Animal Detection AF in July 2020, and we hope the Nikon Z30 continues down this path.
+Still, the Nikon Z50 has made improvements since its launch thanks to firmware updates, which delivered Animal Detection AF in July 2020, and we hope the Nikon Z30 continues down this path.

 2. A fully articulating screen

-What we are hoping is that the Nikon Z30 will go one further and come with either a side-flipping screen, or one that tilts above the camera.
+What we are hoping is that the Nikon Z30 will go one further than the Z50 and come with either a side-flipping screen, or one that tilts above the camera.
 The fact that the Z50's screen tilts downwards means you can't use it with a tripod while vlogging to camera, which is slightly frustrating.

 If the Nikon Z30 does indeed come without an electronic viewfinder, it seems likely that it'd be pitching itself towards vloggers – and that means a display that convenient face forwards.
 The lack of an EVF would leave room for a flip-up display, though that might be blocked by external microphones – so we hope it goes for the side-flipping design.